DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 ### Principle 2.2:
 *Any Information Package **MUST** clearly identify the Content Information Type(s) of its data and metadata.*

 As stated in Principle 1.1 any Information Package MUST be able to include any kind of data and metadata.
 At the same time we have introduced in earlier Sections the concept of Content Information Types which allow users to achieve more detailed control and fine-grained interoperability.
-As such, any CS IP Information Package MUST include a statement about which Content Information Type specification(s) has been followed within the Information Package, or on the contrary, indicate clearly that no specific Content Information Type Specification has been followed.
+As such, any CSIP Information Package MUST include a statement about which Content Information Type specification(s) has been followed within the Information Package, or on the contrary, indicate clearly that no specific Content Information Type Specification has been followed.

 The practical implication of principles 1.1, 2.1 and 2.2 is that, once these have been followed in implementations, we can in fact develop modular identification and validation tools and workflows.
 While generic components can carry out high level tasks regardless of the Content Information Type, it is possible to detect automatically which additional content-aware modules need to be executed.

 ### Principle 2.3:
 *Any Information Package **MUST** have an identifier which is unique and persistent within the repository.*

 In order to manage a digital repository and provide access services each Information Package stored in the repository MUST be identified uniquely at least within the repository.
-At the same time a CS IP implementation MUST NOT limit the choice of the exact identification mechanism, as long as the mechanism is implemented consistently throughout the repository.
+At the same time a CSIP implementation MUST NOT limit the choice of the exact identification mechanism, as long as the mechanism is implemented consistently throughout the repository.

 ### Principle 2.4:
 *Any Information Package **SHOULD** have an identifier which is globally unique and persistent.*

 In addition to the previous principle, it is recommended that the identification mechanism used at the repository provides for global uniqueness and persistence of Information Package IDs.
 The application of globally unique and persistent identifiers allows repositories to participate more easily in cross-institutional information exchange and reuse scenarios (for example participation in national or international portals, or cross-repository duplication of AIP preservation).
-However, the CS IP MUST NOT limit the choice of the exact identification mechanism.
+However, the CSIP MUST NOT limit the choice of the exact identification mechanism.

 ### Principle 2.5:
 *All components of an Information Package **MUST** have an identifier which is unique and persistent within the repository.*